 10. Plastic Surgery

-If you are a big fan of Yoga then you should thank India for.
-Yoga is very common physical, mental, and spiritual practice that can bring positive change in our life.
+If you are a big fan of Yoga then you should thank India for it.
+Yoga is a very common physical, mental, and spiritual practice that can bring positive change in our life.
 Yoga was originated from ancient India.

 The first yoga guru was lost Shiva also known as Adi Yoga.
 Priminister Narendra Modi declared the June 21 as yoga day and now it is celebrated worldwide.